 Patients often feel a sensation similar to being sunburned immediately after the laser, IPL, or radiofrequency treatment.
 Redness and raised areas where the laser was used are common side effects.
 We recommend applying sunscreen immediately after the treatment.
 You can also use makeup.
 The feeling of a sunburn may last several hours before disappearing but may be felt again after showering.
 Avoid direct sun exposure and be aware that your face can be exposed to the sun while driving.

-You can use a soothing gel twice daily if needed and recommended by your doctor or therapist from The Manse.
+You can use a soothing gel twice daily if needed and recommended by your therapist from The Manse.
 Do not use acid or antiaging face products for 2 weeks after treatment.
-Our doctors provide detailed instructions for post-treatment care and encourage patients to contact our clinic if they have any questions or concerns.
+Our practitioners provide detailed instructions for post-treatment care and encourage patients to contact our clinic if they have any questions or concerns.

 When Will I See Results?